gpg/gpg4win/doc/README.en.txt

     - Encrypting/decrypting mail bodys
     - Saving and decrypting attachments
     - Attaching and encrypting files
-    - Signing and signature verification
+    - Signing and signature verification (of opaque signatures)
   * GpgOL for Outlook 2003 and 2007 is unaffected by these changes.

 - Kleopatra:
   * Kleopatra no longer crashes when started by a regular user on